Community, Liberation, Indigenous, and Eco-Psychologies

 Pacifica Matching AmeriCorps Scholarship Program: Pacifica is a proud participant in the Segal AmeriCorps Matching Education Award program and is pleased to offer the Segal AmeriCorps Matching Scholarship to qualified AmeriCorps Alumni enrolled in one of our MA or PhD programs.
 The matching scholarship will be a dollar-for-dollar match up to $4,275 per year with a maximum of $9,450 throughout enrollment in the program of study.
 To qualify, students must submit to the Financial Aid Office the AmeriCorps voucher confirming benefit eligibility.
 A total of five new scholarships will be available on a first-come first-serve basis.

 Paul D. Coverdell Fellows Program, Peace Corps: This program provides graduate school scholarships to returned Peace Corps volunteers who complete a degree-related internship in an underserved American community while they pursue their studies.
-Pacifica grants two Coverdell Scholarships a year to returned Peace Corps volunteers.
+Pacifica grants four Coverdell Scholarships a year to returned Peace Corps volunteers.
 These scholarships provide for $10,000 tuition waiver for three years of fulltime study, five units of credit for Peace Corps experience if gained in the last 5 years, and an application fee waiver.
 For those completing the MA and PhD, the award is $30,000; for those completing only the MA, the award is $25,000.

 In addition, we recommend that students look into other sources of educational assistance including foundations, community organizations, their employer, and their state agencies for higher education.
 The Internet is an excellent resource for research.
 Feel free to go to the financial aid webpages to begin your search.